yousefalabdullah/osu-beatmaps-downloader/README.md

 ## Requirements

-The script runs on **Python 3**, so naturally you first need to install [Python 3](https://www.python.org/downloads/) for your operating system.
+The tool runs on **Python 3**, so naturally you first need to install [Python 3](https://www.python.org/downloads/) for your operating system.

 ## How to Use

 ### 1. Prepare Your beatmaps list
-Place your osu! beatmap links inside a file called `links.txt` inside the same directory as the script, keeping **one beatmap link per line**.
+Place your osu! beatmap links inside a file called `links.txt` inside the same directory as the tool, keeping **one beatmap link per line**.

 *(Note: The default file contains 5 example maps so you can see how it works.
 You can delete those links and paste your own).*